rbraun15/snowflake_demo_he_streamlit_row_access_policy/README.md

 🎓 **A comprehensive Snowflake Row Access Policy demonstration with Streamlit in Snowflake**

-This demo showcases an exampple of row-level security in a higher education context, demonstrating how different users see different data based on their entitlements while maintaining a single application codebase.
+This demo showcases an example of row-level security in a higher education context, demonstrating how different users see different data based on their entitlements while maintaining a single application codebase.

 ## 📋 Demo Overview